11 Software QA Best Practices for Excellent Apps

 It’s always important to evaluate your context.
 If your app has one core feature, already very simplified and that still will take a lot to develop, there probably won’t be much you can do.
 If you are willing to launch a proof of concept and get people’s feedback, you’ll have to pay the price.

-Finally, even for those who decide that five or six features still fit in their MVP, it’s important to prioritize these features, since they still have to be developed in an order.
-This enables the dev team to release incremental parts of the MVP to a group of internal testers as they are developed, and help you keep a visual track of the progress in a more meaningful way.
+This enables the dev team to release incremental parts of the MVP to a group of internal testers as they are developed and helps you keep a visual track of the progress in a more meaningful way.

-I hope you enjoyed our journey talking about the so called minimum viable product, the steps to come up with a solid MVP and some recommendations that can help you find the right partner to plan, design and develop your idea.
+I hope you enjoyed our journey talking about the so-called minimum viable product, the steps to come up with a solid MVP, and some recommendations that can help you find the right partner to plan, design, and develop your idea.

-Don’t let your dreams obfuscate the fact that you can save time and money by having a well-defined plan for your MVP.
-Remember that there are companies that build many MVPs and working with a great company will definitely help you to come up with the best path to reach out your goal.
-Please feel free to share your thoughts/insights in the comments section 🙂
+Remember that there are companies that build many MVPs and working with a great company will definitely help you to come up with the best path to reach your goal.

 Passionate about tackling challenges, building elegant applications and hacking up new ideas.
 Wild about tinkering with new technologies.
 In his spare time enjoys traveling and practicing radical sports.